MicrosoftDocs/biztalk-docs/his/core/how-to-connect-a-hip-component-to-a-visual-basic-applications2.md

 ---
+description: "Learn more about: How To Connect a HIP Component to a Visual Basic Applications"
 title: "How To Connect a HIP Component to a Visual Basic Applications2 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"